microsoft/FLAML/website/docs/Examples/AutoGen - OpenAI.md

 ### Defining the metric

 Before starting tuning, you need to define the metric for the optimization.
-For each code generation task, we can use the model to generate multiple candidates, and then select one from them.
+For each code generation task, we can use the model to generate multiple candidate responses, and then select one from them.
 If the final selected response can pass a unit test, we consider the task as successfully solved.
-Then we can define the mean success rate of a collection of tasks.
+Then we can define the average success rate on a collection of tasks as the optimization metric.

 ```python
 from functools import partial